 Hope deferred makes the heart sick, but when the desire comes, it is a tree of life.
 Proverbs 13:12

 A desire is a strong feeling of wanting to have something or wishing for something to happen.
 It is synonymous with hoping, longing or craving to have a need fulfilled.
-Thus, our desires are fueled by the things that are lacking in our lives, ranging from basic survival needs to social and self-actualization needs, etc. When a desire is unmet, it creates a hole in us which we strive to fill; the more it delays, the more we long for it, and sometimes become disheartened from the long wait as alluded to in our text.
+Therefore, our desires are fueled by the things that are lacking in our lives, ranging from basic survival needs to social and self-actualization needs, etc. When a desire is unmet, it creates a hole in us which we strive to fill; the more it delays, the more we long for it, and sometimes become disheartened from the long wait as alluded to in our text.

 As long as we live, we will have desires and some of them may come later than expected.
-So, to avoid being disheartened, let’s consider some biblical characters that waited long before their desires came; and see what lessons we can glean from their lives.
+So to avoid being disheartened, let’s consider some biblical characters that waited long before their desires came, and see what lessons we can glean from their lives.

 ZACHARIAS & ELIZABETH – Luke 1:5-25, 57-58 & 7:28

 There is no reference of how long Zacharias and his wife Elizabeth waited to have a child but we can assume that it was a very long time because by the time the angel of God prophesied the birth of their son, they were both well advanced in age.
-Their desire to have a child was delayed for long, but, that didn’t stop them from being blameless before God, serving Him with all fervency.
-When their desire came in the person of John the Baptist, the years of delay was swallowed up in victory.
+Their desire to have a child was delayed for long, but that didn’t stop them from being blameless before God, serving Him with all fervency.
+When their desire came in the person of John the Baptist, the years of delay were swallowed up in victory.
 It is recorded that John the Baptist is the greatest prophet in the Old Testament; what an honor!